kitsudaiki/Project-Overview/README.md

 ### generic libraries

 These simple generic libraries with wrapper, parser and functionalities I often use.
-Most of these stuff like CLI-argument-parser and so on, already exist in various implementations on github, but I wanded to create my own versions to have maximum control over the requirements and to have only a minimal set of funtions, that I really need.
+Most of these stuff like CLI-argument-parser and so on, already exist in various implementations on github, but I wanded to create my own versions to have maximum control over the requirements and to have only a minimal set of funtions, which I really need.

 [libKitsunemimiOpengl](#libKitsunemimiOpengl)